linode/docs/docs/guides/kubernetes/migrating-from-aws-lambda-to-knative/index.md

 ### Migrating a Multi-File Function to a Knative Function

 In the previous example, the entire application logic was contained in a single file called `fuzz_emoji.py`.
-For larger workloads, your function might involve multiple files or even multiple directories and packages.
+For larger workloads, your function may involve multiple files or multiple directories and packages.

 Migrating such a setup to Knative follows a similar process: